Feedback-guided Data Synthesis for Imbalanced Classification: Introduction

 In this work, we propose to leverage the recent advances in the generative models to address the shortcomings of synthetic data in representation learning, and introduce feedback from the downstream classifier model to guide the data generation process.
 In particular, we devise a framework which leverages a pre-trained image generative model to provide \emph{useful}, and \emph{diverse} synthetic samples that \textit{are close to the support of the real data distribution}, to improve on representation learning tasks.
 Since real world data is most often characterized by long tail and open-ended distributions, we focus on imbalanced classification-scenarios, in which different classes or groups are unequally represented, to demonstrate the effectiveness of our framework.
-More precisely, we conduct experiments on ImageNet Long-Tailed (ImageNet-LT)~\citep{liu2019large} and NICO++~\citep{zhang2023nicopp} and show consistent performance gains \textit{w.r.t.} prior art.
-Our contributions can be summarized as: \begin{compactitem} \item We devise a diffusion model sampling strategy which leverages {feedback} from a pretrained classifier in order to generate samples that are useful to improve its own performance. \item We find that for the classifier's feedback to be effective, the synthetic data must lie \emph{close to the support} of the downstream task data distribution, and be sufficiently \emph{diverse}. \item We report state-of-the-art results (1) on ImageNet-LT, with an improvement of $4\%$ on underrepresented classes while using half the amount of synthetic data than the previous state-of-the-art; and (2) on NICO++, with improvements of over $5\%$ in worst group accuracy. \end{compactitem}
+More precisely, we conduct experiments on ImageNet Long-Tailed (ImageNet-LT)~\citep{liu2019large}, Places Long-Tailed (Places-LT) and NICO++~\citep{zhang2023nicopp} and show consistent performance gains \textit{w.r.t.} prior art.
+Our contributions can be summarized as:

+\begin{compactitem} \item We devise a diffusion model sampling strategy which leverages {feedback} from a pretrained classifier in order to generate samples that are useful to improve its own performance. \item We find that for the classifier's feedback to be effective, the synthetic data must lie \emph{close to the support} of the downstream task data distribution, and be sufficiently \emph{diverse}. \item We report state-of-the-art results (1) on ImageNet-LT, with an improvement of $4\%$ on underrepresented classes while using half the amount of synthetic data than the previous state-of-the-art; and (2) we report state-of-the-art results on Places-LT, with an improvement of nearly $4\%$ on underrepresented classes; and (3) on NICO++, with improvements of over $5\%$ in worst group accuracy. \end{compactitem}

 Through experiments, we highlight how our proposed approach can be effectively implemented to enhance the utility of synthetic data.
 See Figure \ref{fig:mainfig} for samples from our framework.